-The New Health Hub features a range of easy-to-use eGym digital fitness equipment.
+The Health Hub features a range of easy-to-use eGym digital fitness equipment.
 Users complete a fitness plan based on individual needs, with a 30-minute circuit, based around a hub of easy-to-use, interactive fitness machines.

 The equipment is linked to powerful software which will give a unique analysis based on a range of factors including age, strength and weight.
 With each visit, the analysis is updated and the machines automatically adjust to ensure you are exercising at the optimum rate.

 The Health Hub is suitable for anyone who:

 - has been advised by a doctor or medical professional to increase their physical activity levels

 - has a health condition such as diabetes, high blood pressure, or any other condition that requires action to reduce its severity